Planning-Inspectorate/back-office/README.md

 ### Built With

-The entire solution is built with [Express.js](https://expressjs.com/) and [Nunjucks templating language](https://mozilla.github.io/nunjucks/templating.html), both for the web and api backends.
+The entire solution is built on top [Express.js](https://expressjs.com/) and [Nunjucks templating language](https://mozilla.github.io/nunjucks/templating.html), both for the web and api backends.

 ### Prerequisites

-Before you get started you need to create a `.env` local environment file within both the web and api apps folders.
+Before you get started you need to make sure you are running the latest Node LTS version and latest NPM version.

-TODO: Finish this chapter.
+If you want to change the local env variables defaults create a `.env.local` local environment file within both the web and api apps folders and override the predefined ones.

 ### Setting up Dev